 Kaiwhakapaipai Uhinga Waka

-Upholsterers make, install and attach the springs, padding, linings and covers of furniture.
+Upholsterers make or repair the springs, padding, linings and covers of furniture.

 Trainee upholsterers usually earn